Begin your healing journey at Pacific Grove Hospital. Our care teams have tools that can help you find relief and hope.

 While it’s normal to occasionally go back to make sure you unplugged the iron or turned off the stove, people who have obsessive-compulsive disorder (OCD) struggle with obsessive thoughts and compulsive behaviors that often become so involved and lengthy that they interfere with daily life.
 You may spend hours cleaning your house for fear of contamination or avoid interactions with people that may involve shaking hands or touching objects others have touched.
 You may spend a great deal of time praying or performing specific rituals to ensure a loved one’s safety or to stave off a natural disaster, no matter how unrelated the events may be.
 Your brain may spend hours every day, a single thought stuck in your mind and repeated over and over.
 You may realize that most of your day involves performing compulsive acts to counteract the intrusive, obsessions that play on repeat in your mind.
 Your life may now revolve around these obsessions and compulsions; breaking free seems like an impossibility.

-With the right treatments and therapies, you can successfully overcome obsessive-compulsive disorder.
-At Pacific Grove Hospital, our serene courtyards and dedicated staff have helped countless men and women over the age of 18 effectively manage their OCD and learn to lead happy and fulfilled lives.
+With the right treatment and therapies, you can successfully overcome obsessive-compulsive disorder.
+At Pacific Grove Hospital, a premier OCD treatment center and clinic near Riverside & Corona, CA, our serene courtyards and dedicated staff have helped countless men and women over the age of 18 effectively manage their OCD and learn to lead happy and fulfilled lives.
 Through a combination of medication, therapies, and other treatments, we’ll guide you through treatment and into a brighter, happier tomorrow.